metamath/lamp-guide/docs/index.md

 To prove something, you must first tell the system what to prove and any special hypotheses to use.
 To do that:

-* Under the "Editor" tab", press the "+" in the editor command tab bar to create a new statement.
+* Under the "Editor" tab", press the "+" in the editor command icon bar to create a new statement.
 Enter the goal of the proof.
   Typically the goal will begin with the symbol "|-" which means "it is true that".